decentralized-identity/veramo/docs/QuickStart.md

 ## 4. Send Verifiable Credential

-To sign a credential or any other message in JWT format we need to call `core.handleAction` with `action.sendJwt`.
+To sign a credential or any other message in JWT format we need to call [handleAction](api/daf-core.core.handleaction.md) with `action.sendJwt`.

 Let's add this to our `main()` function: